All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 What you can do

-What's the most likely cause of my symptoms?
+What's the most likely cause of these symptoms?

-- What kinds of tests do I need?
-Do these tests require any special preparation?
+What kinds of tests do I or my child need?

 What treatments are available, and which do you recommend?

-- Are there any brochures or other printed material that I can take home with me?
+Are there brochures or other printed material I can have?
+What websites do you recommend?